whyboris/utilitarianism.net/content/utilitarian-thinkers.md

      image="/img/thinkers/Henry-Sidgwick.jpg"
      text="Henry Sidgwick" >}}

+{{< thinker-name name="Henry Sidgwick" year="(1838 - 1900)" >}}

-**Henry Sidgwick** (1838 - 1900) was a British philosopher and economist.
+Henry Sidgwick was a British philosopher and economist.
 One of the classical utilitarians, he wrote one of the most important statements of utilitarianism in his _[The Methods of Ethics](https://www.earlymoderntexts.com/assets/pdfs/sidgwick1874.pdf)_, which was said to be “the best book ever written on ethics”.[^4]

 {{< read-more url="henry-sidgwick" >}}